CindyLingruixin/PoGO_API_Python/README.md

  * s2sphere (only for pokecli demo)

 ## Contribution
 Contributions are highly welcome.
-Please use github or [Discord](https://discord.pogodev.org) for it!
+Please use Github or [Discord](https://discord.pogodev.org) for it!

 ## Credits
 [Mila432](https://github.com/Mila432/Pokemon_Go_API) for the login secrets